TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 Popen Objects
 -------------

-Instances of the :class:`Popen` class have the following methods:
+Instances of the :class:`Popen` kundi have the following methods:

 .. method:: Popen.poll()